Village Institutes: Courses

-The end
+Closure

-In the end of their service, there were a total of twenty Village Institutes and one Superior Village Institute that trains teachers for the others.
+In the final years of their service, there were a total of twenty Village Institutes and one Superior Village Institute that trains teachers for the others.
 They gave about 25000 graduates.

 Despite their great benefits, many parts of the society were against these schools.
 Conservatives opposed the co-ed education in a boarding school.
 It was very hard to persuade parents at villages to let their daughters to study there.
 Anti-communist and anti-socialist movements, strong at the time, attacked the schools and lower their reputation in the society.
 School libraries contained leftist books as well and students were expected to read different political thoughts.
 Also many landlords that control villages were disturbed by the highly educated teachers coming back.
 They not only formed primary schools but also educated the villagers both intellectually and about agriculture.

 In 1945 the Village Institutes began to be subjected to violent attacks by the conservative wing of the CHP and the newly founded DP.
-The Village Institutes were accused of fostering an subversive, unruly, anti-traditional generation and being the hotbeds of Marxist indoctrination.
+The Village Institutes were accused of fostering a subversive, unruly, anti-traditional generation and being the hotbeds of Marxist indoctrination.
 These attacks were waged mainly by the great landowners in and outside of the Parliament and their mouthpieces in the press.

 The Government was forced to close them due to strong pressure from the society, opposition party and upcoming elections.
 Although the government eventually lost the elections anyway.
-The Village Institutes were transformed into regular teacher-training schools by the Democrat Party government (elected in 1950) as a concession to the anti-secularist groups.
+The Village Institutes were transformed into regular teacher-training schools by the DP government (elected in 1950) as a concession to the anti-secularist groups, however these were eventually shut down in 1954.